lukesUbuntu/gogetsslv2/README.md

 * Remember form filled content when swapping between CSR Generating to install client tab.
 * Fix when submitting install to show blesta loading screen.
 * Add Administration re-issuing of certificate options.
+* Add email tags for when issuing new certificate